hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

 * `query_insights_enabled` - True if Query Insights feature is enabled.

 * `query_string_length` - Maximum query length stored in bytes.
 Between 256 and 4500.
 Default to 1024.
+Higher query lengths are more useful for analytical queries, but they also require more memory.
+Changing the query length requires you to restart the instance.
+You can still add tags to queries that exceed the length limit.

 * `record_application_tags` - True if Query Insights will record application tags from query when enabled.